-We're excited that you've decided to join the Master of Science in Business program, and welcome to the Class of 2021!
-We've outlined the summer timeline and useful resources for you below.
+We're excited that you've decided to join the Master of Science in Business program, and welcome to the Class of 2022!
+We've outlined a general timeline and useful resources for you below.

 Program FAQsIs this a good time to do the MSB program?There is probably no better time to earn your graduate degree in business:

 How will the program adapt to the current environment?First of all, let's remind ourselves of our three primary objectives:

 - The economy and job market are still in flux, and finding a good paying, growth oriented job is difficult today with a bachelor's degree.

 - Many indications suggest the economy will be recovered/ing by next spring and a new graduate student should flourish in that environment.

 - Some businesses will look a little different when they return, and we will teach you the skills they are going to need.

 There is no reason we will not satisfy these objectives in the coming year.Visiting companies in the DMV and New York area seems to be a major part of the program.
 Will this still happen?Yes it will, and in a different manner but just as effective